High Desert Winds

 I read Kathleen Norris’ Dakota, A Spiritual Biography, fascinated by her descriptions of Abbeys and monasteries, Benedictine monks, and high desert winds…while I was immersed in that soul searing search for that place I could call home.

-Although many years have passed since then, I can recall my delight and curiosity about these things while reading Norris’ rich prose.
+Many years have passed since then, and I can recall my delight and curiosity about these things while reading Norris’ rich prose.
 I felt as if I’d found a friend in the narrative of a displaced New Yorker who finds herself suddenly in the midst of nowhere.
 Never dreaming that one day I would find myself living there too.

 After almost seventeen years of living here in the high desert of northern Nevada,

-I have become intimate, not with the ‘hard Dakota wind’, but with explosions of winds which roar down from the mountains behind our house so ferociously that when the burst is over, I can touch the silence.
+I have become intimate, not with the ‘hard Dakota wind’, but with explosions of winds.
+They roar down from the mountains behind our house so ferociously that I can touch the silence when the burst is over.

-Kristin Myers’ stunning photographs shown below and at the beginning of this piece were taken earlier this week of successive storms.
+Earlier this week, Kristin Myers’ snapped stunning photographs of successive storms.
 Kristin has captured the power, majesty and yes…awe… inherent in these high desert winds surging through one of the most mountainous states in the country.

 The dogs and I hike the mountain trail of the Pine Nut mountains right behind our house.